6 Tips for Building a Company-Wide Content Plan

 4. Decide Your Approach to Learning and Types of Content per Audience

 Some employees and customers will only consume learning during specific times and locations.
-Manufacturing and roles that are don’t have a lot of desk time will need consideration for learning times and location.
+Manufacturing and roles that don’t have a lot of desk time will need consideration for learning times and location.
 Learning may need to be created as audio, video, eLearning, classroom, reading and 1:1 learning depending on the role and the needs of the learners.

 - What is the best way to reach your customers with the training?
 Mobile, Desktop, Classroom?